pyxeda/MiddleSchoolCurriculum/Chapter3/Tabular/README.md

 For the task program uses pandas.
 The user should install pandas in the local machine before execute the program.
 To read and display the data appropriately, user should provide the file_name and column_name correctly.

+What it does :

+Reads a CSV file, and then displays,

+    1. A sample from the data.

+    2. Data from a selected data column.

+Dependancies :

+Dependancies are needed to read CSV files, and to get the path of the working directory

+    1. pandas module is needed to be installed in the local machine, to read the CSV file.

+    2. os module is a part of the standard library.
+No need to install it seperately.

+Things to check before running :

+    1. Check whether you have given the correct name of your csv file.

+    2. Check whether you have given correct column name to display the data. (you can check the column names from the 'Column names in the table : ' displayed in the terminal, once you execute the program)